Nuitka/Nuitka-website/pages/roadmap.rst

  Standalone
 ############

--  The main binary will be separated from the dist folder. (undecided)

-   Allowing a common place for the binary to load from, with some sort of repository to load from.

--  Windows: Attempt to avoid need to copy the DLL by using a ".cmd" file that sets the PATH to make it find the CPython DLL, which otherwise would have to be exempted.
-Also a minor bootstrap approach could be considered, where we to what this does in an executable to the launch an attached binary with that configuration.
+-  "Multidist" support (undecided)

+   Allow combinining multiple main programs into one, called "multidist".
+These will work with a dispatcher that decides from the binary name what it is.
+There will be one big binary with the ability to run each program.

+   The CMD file which is part of the next release, demonstrates that it's possible to load the CPython DLL from another directory.
+We can leverage that approach and produce CMD files that will call the binary in the right fashion.

+   I believe we can make it so that all the scripts will still think of themselves as ``__main__`` for the ``__name__`` during their execution, so no code changes are needed.
+It's only that ``sys.argv[0]`` vs.
+   ``__file__`` for location.

+   Much like for onefile, you need to distinguish program location and package location in this way.
+Note shared stuff living near the CMD file will see that CMD file path in ``sys.argv[0]`` there, and shared stuff, e.g. ``xmlschema`` module will find its datafiles directory that is shared.

+   And to top it off, the fat binary of "multidist" may be in standalone or onefile mode, at your choice.
+The disadvantage there being, that onefile will be slower to unpack with a larger binary.

+-  "Sharedist" support (undecided)

+   In this the programs are not combined, rather standalone compilations are resumed, produced shared and non-shared parts of multiple distributions.

+   The plugins in Nuitka are still somewhat wild west when it comes to copying DLLs and data files as they see fit, sometimes, but not always, reporting to the core, so it could scan dependencies.
+Work has been done to make them yield objects describing tasks and executing them in the core.
+This way there is a chance to know what the program does and make this kind of change.
+This transition is almost complete.

+   My goal here is to say that e.g. a datafile should be what Nuitka commercial currently calls "trusted" independent of it being a datafile, right now that is not the case, but Nuitka is much closer to that now.
+This is of course the same with multiple distributions.

+   For data files, this plugin could hook the data file copying process in much the same way, and put data files near the executable or in the shared area.

 -  Windows: Provide builds of CPython that will allow static linking, avoiding the CPython DLL.

+   Nuitka-Python is currently under way and not yet described here.

 -  Forcing output and stderr to files should be supported for all OSes.

 -  Dejong Stacks: More robust parser that allows stdout and stderr in same file with mixed outputs.

+-  Add ability to inhibit datafiles from the command line, so that things coming from a plugin can be suppressed.

 ######################
  Performance (public)